 I hold Psychotherapy sessions in confidential and private locations in Castle Douglas, Dumfries and Glasgow

 Text or Email me for an appointment

 I trained for six years in Advanced Psychotherapeutic Counselling and became an Integrative Psychotherapist .I studied CBT, Rational Emotive Behavioural Therapy and Gestalt therapy.
 As part of my course, I spent two years working in clinical placement, treating patients in a NHS Psychology Department.
 Before, I trained and worked for three years as a Course Facilitator at a specialist residential centre, facilitating growth and change in adults, through Constellation and Field theory.
 The process held a particular focus on the development of healthy boundaries and assertive, values-based communication.

-I am qualified in Stress Management and am a registered Medical Leadership with the Faculty of Leadership and Management and qualified Life Development Coach with the Association of Coaching.
+I am qualified in Stress Management and am a registered Medical Leadership with the Faculty of Leadership and Management.

 I have undertaken Internal Family Systems Training and Comprehensive Resource Model (CRM) training in working compassionately and efffectively with trauma.
 I hold specialist training in the spiritual and neurobiological aspects of cultivating attachment to self, when trauma has disturbed this.
 I hold a specialist interest in recovery from trauma and how we create the necessary elements for healing.
 From the ability to survive to how we thrive.'

 I am a trained facilitator of Vision Quests, a powerful and challenging form of rite of passage work.
 I completed my training with the School of Lost Borders in the USA.